spilliams/NSCollectionViewHelpers/SWTouchScrollCollectionView/README.md

-#SWTouchScrollCollectionView
+#TouchScrollView

-A custom subclass of JNWCollectionView that allows a click-drag gesture to control the scrolling of the collection view (in addition to the normal scroll gestures).
+A custom subclass of NSScrollView that allows a click-drag gesture to control the scrolling of the view (in addition to the normal scroll gestures).

 There's some weird workarounds in this one because the hardware I was working with at the time was IR-based and very unreliable compared to a capacative touchscreen.
+Where applicable I tried to leave ways to shortcut these workarounds so that applications with better hardware wouldn't need to waste the processor time.

 ##Usage

-*Disclaimer: The following applies to Xcode 6 and up, and JNW as of 18 August 2014.*

-###Storyboard

-This one's a little trickier.
-I start by creating a collection view in the storyboard and setting its class to "SWTouchScrollCollectionView".
-I set it up as an IBOutlet in my view controller, and wire its data source, delegate, refreshDelegate and scrollDelegate to the same view controller.

-Next up we wire a Pan gesture recognizer (GR) to the collection view.
-For some reason we can't embed the pan GR within the collection view, so we put it in the collection view's superview.
-Wire the pan GR to a method **in MyViewController.m** (and also wire MyViewController as the delegate to the pan GR).
-For instance:

-    - (BOOL)gestureRecognizerShouldBegin:(NSGestureRecognizer *)gestureRecognizer
-    {
-        // you could implement some code here to prevent any touch scroll collection view from scrolling }
-    - (IBOutlet)handlePanGesture:(NSPanGestureRecognizer *)gestureRecognizer
-    {
-        // In case you have multiple SWTouchScrollCollectionViews showing in the same window, you'll have to write
-        // some code here to determine which to send the gesture to.
-Once you figure that out you can call

-        [self.myCollectionView handlePanGesture:gestureRecognizer];
-    }

-I have noticed one bug where if you have one SWTouchScrollCollectionView **on top** of another, scrolling might happen unexpectedly in the wrong collection view.
-That's why I had to do this workaround of handling the pan gesture in the view controller before passing it to the collection view.

-###MyViewController.h

-    ...
-    #import "SWTouchScrollCollectionView.h"

-    @interface MyViewController : NSViewController <SWTouchScrollCollectionViewDelegate, SWPullToRefreshDelegate, JNWCollectionViewDataSource, JNWCollectionViewDelegate>

-    ...
-    @property (nonatomic, weak) IBOutlet SWTouchScrollCollectionView *myCollectionView;

-    @end

-###MyViewController.m

-I'll go through this one method-by-method, since it's rather long

-    #pragma mark - View Lifecycle

-    - (void)viewDidLoad
-    {
-        [super viewDidLoad];

-        ...

-        // setup collection view
-        [self.myCollectionView newPointSmootherWithLength:25];
-        [self.myCollectionView setScrollScaling:CGPointMake(1.5, 1.5)];
-        [self.myCollectionView setScrollDirection:SWTouchScrollDirectoinVertical];

-        // set the collection view's layout, if desired

-        // register cells
-        [self.myCollectionView registerNib:[[NSNib alloc] initWithNibNamed:"MyCell" bundle:nil] forCellWithReuseIdentifier:@"MyCell"];
-    }

-After the view loads (but before it appears), we set up the details of the collection view.
-This includes adding a point smoother, setting the scroll scaling, giving it a layout and registering its cells.

-A point smoother basically gives the collection view a moving average to work with instead of raw touch events.
-Play around with different lengths.
-If your touchscreen is very high resolution, you may want a value of 1 here (Or try 0?
-It might break though.
-I dunno).
-I like 25 for my purpose, but keep in mind that for really high numbers, the scrolling may appear very strange.
-(If you notice bugs in its behavior, file an [Issue](https://github.com/spilliams/SWCollectionViewStaggeredGridLayout/issues)).

-The scroll scaling lets you scroll by a factor of the perceived scroll distance.
-So if the user's finger travels 15 points, and your scaling is 2, then the view will actually scroll 30 points.

-    #pragma mark - Collection View Protocols
-    #pragma mark JNWCollectionViewDataSource Protocol

-    - (NSUInteger)collectionView:(JNWCollectionView *)collectionView
-          numberOfItemsInSection:(NSInteger)section
-    {
-        return 10;
-    }
-    - (JNWCollectionViewCell *)collectionView:(JNWCollectionView *)collectionView
-                       cellForItemAtIndexPath:(NSIndexPath *)indexPath
-    {
-        MyCell *cell = (MyCell *)[collectionView dequeueReusableCellWithIdentifier:@"MyCell"];
-        return cell;
-    }
-    - (JNWCollectionViewReusableView *)collectionView:(JNWCollectionView *)collectionView viewForSupplementaryViewOfKind:(NSString *)kind inSection:(NSInteger)section
-    {
-        // optional
-        return [NSView new];
-    }

-These are standard data source methods for a JNWCollectionView.
-They should be documented within that package.

-    #pragma mark JNWCollectionViewDelegate Protocol

-    - (void)collectionView:(JNWCollectionView *)collectionView didSelectItemAtIndexPath:(NSIndexPath *)indexPath
-    {
-        // handle what happens when a cell is selected }

-This is a standard delegate method for a JNWCollectionView.

-I won't cover my custom layout delegate protocols here, see other parts of this repository for those.
-You will almost definitely have to implement some kind of layout delegate methods, at least to give the cells their size.

-Finally, we come to the SWTouchScrollCollectionViewDelegate.
-These methods are all optional:

-    #pragma mark SWTouchScrollCollectionViewDelegate Protocol

-    - (void)touchScrollCollectionViewWillStartScrolling:(SWTouchScrollCollectionView *)touchScrollCollectionView
-    {
-        // here you can choose to respond to the collection view starting to scroll }

-    - (void)touchScrollCollectioniVewDidEndScrolling:(SWTouchScrollCollectionView *)touchScrollCollectionView
-    {
-        // here you can choose to respond to the collection view ending a scroll }

-    - (void)touchScrollCollectionViewReachedBottom:(UCTouchScrollCollectionView *)touchScrollCollectionView
-    {
-        // Here you can choose to respond to a collection view reaching its bottom.
-    }

-    - (NSColor *)backgroundColorForTouchScrollCollectionView:(SWTouchScrollCollectionView *)touchScrollCollectionView
-    {
-        // Here you can choose to give a collection view a background color.
-Otherwise it will be white.
-    }

-I think these implementations are pretty self-explanatory.
+*Disclaimer: The following applies to Xcode 6 and up, and JNW as of 7 Jan 2015.*

+This feature may be used with collection views, web views and normal scroll views.
+Check out the usage for any particular case, then below that there are some common usage notes.

+###As a Collection View

+1. in your storyboard, make a collection view according to the instructions for JNWCollectionView.
+2. set its class to be SWTouchScrollCollectionView

+###As a Web View

+1. in your storyboard, set up a new web view, and set its class to SWTouchScrollWebView

+###As a Scroll View

+This is currently a little broken, I'll get around to fixing it soon.

+###Commonalities

+Since the hardware I was working with for my particular application was notably faulty, I had to implement a couple of features that you may choose to use as well:

+**Scroll Delegate** allows your view controller to respond to scroll event messages like "will start scrolling", "did end scrolling" and "view reached bottom".

+**Point Smoothing** uses a moving average to "smooth" the touch events.
+This was necessary because the hardware was spotty and the cursor would jump around a little.
+Adding this is as simple as calling `[myTouchScrollView newPointSmootherWithLength:20]`.

+**Scroll Scaling** allows you to change how much the scroll view responds to a touch.
+Maybe you want it to scroll very quickly or slowly.

+**Scroll Direction** is a bitmask, allowing scroll directions in horizontal, vertical, both or none.